FAQ

 Parking can be found either in the parking structure behind the shop (off of Wilson and Artsakh) (if driving east on Wilson, pass the shop and turn right onto Artsakh, going south, and that will lead you straight into the structure; if driving west on Wilson, before you get to the shop, turn left onto Artsakh, going south, and that will lead you straight into the structure) or on Brand Blvd on the street.
 Parking in the structure is free for 90 minutes, then $1.00 per every 30 minutes following.
 Yay for cheap parking!

 We get this question a lot.
-We also have heard about other shops requesting that you wear a specific bra, shapewear, high heels… no.
+We also have seen many bridal websites suggesting that you wear a specific bra, shapewear, high heels… no.

 Not at all necessary.

-If you’re not going to wear it on your wedding day, don’t wear it to shop for your wedding gown.
+If you’re not going to wear it on your wedding day, don’t wear it to shop for trying on wedding gowns.

 Plus, most of the gowns we have here at Lorien have enough structure to cut out the need for any sort of shapewear, let alone a special bra.